DINA-Web/collection-specs/documentation/glossary.md

 ## occurrenceID

-Identifier representing the [Catalogued Object](#catalogued-object) that is almost always machine-generated (eg b3405026-3e96-53bb-a713-59bc48a90e3e as a UUID v5 w/ a namespace) or auto-incremented number from the internal database. ocurrenceID is a [DarwinCore Term](https://dwc.tdwg.org/terms/#dwc:occurrenceID).
+Identifier representing the [Catalogued Object](#catalogued-object) that is almost always machine-generated (eg b3405026-3e96-53bb-a713-59bc48a90e3e as a UUID v5 with a namespace) or auto-incremented number from the internal database. ocurrenceID is a [DarwinCore Term](https://dwc.tdwg.org/terms/#dwc:occurrenceID).

 ## Preparation